 ‘Yes, if Bess,’ Henry says, ‘had been born a boy

-By fifteen, she’d have gone into the navy.
-Been a nob
+At fifteen, she’d have gone into the navy.
+Been a nob,

-She’d have ridden to the hounds.
-Dash, is what
+she would have ridden to the hounds.
+Dash, is what they call it.

 And what if I had had a little room, a bed